Milton Foster Children's Fund (MFCF)

 The Milton Foster Children’s Fund (MFCF) Program provides youth in foster care with enrichment and educational opportunities, typically not available through other agencies, that help them build the self-esteem and resiliency needed to become healthy, contributing adults.

 Through years of seeing the needs that local children and teens in foster care have, the program has developed into three parts: MFCF Funding, Teen Life Skills & Events, and The Hanger.
 Volunteers and donations, both monetary and in-kind are always needed.
 Other opportunities include gift cards for the holidays, items for graduation gift baskets, and more.
-Please contact Jill at email@example.com for information on how you can get involved.
+Please contact Jill on the contact page for information on how you can get involved.

 The program was named in honor of long-time CASA volunteer, Dick Milton.
 Read more about Dick's contributions to our community's children here.

-MFCF funding helps youth in foster care where there are gaps in available funding for opportunities and experiences.
-Examples of items funded through MFCF include:
+MFCF funding helps youth in foster care where there are gaps in available funding.
+Requests fall into three categories:

-Youth ages 0-18 living in out-of-home placement, not living with biological parent(s), and currently placed through El Paso or Teller County with an open Dependency & Neglect case are eligible for funding.
+Youth ages 0-18 living in out-of-home placement (or 1 funded request if living with biological parent(s)) and currently placed through El Paso or Teller County with an open Dependency & Neglect case are eligible for funding.
 To apply, click here.

 TEEN LIFE SKILLS